romanomassimo/Coursera/CodeBook.md

 |----------|
 |[1,30]

-## Measurments
+## Measurements
-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.The body linear acceleration and angular velocity were derived in time to obtain Jerk signals.Fast Fourier Transform (FFT) was applied to frequency measurments.
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The body linear acceleration and angular velocity were derived in time to obtain Jerk signals.Fast Fourier Transform (FFT) was applied to frequency measurements.

 Features are normalized and bounded within [-1,1].